railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

    *Detail of a transition in a workflow*

-If you click on the transition, Open ERP opens a dialog box with buttons that enable you to change the document state.
+If you click on the transition, OpenERP opens a dialog box with buttons that enable you to change the document state.
 These are the same buttons that you see on the active document form.
 They enable you to confirm an order directly from the process and then see the consequences in real time at a macro level.